sebas-the-artist/Library-react-version/README.md

 -making the button change from "add to cart" to "go to checkout" once the book was added, thought that was a nice touch for UI experience

--i put a couple cool animations on things that ive never tried before
+-i put a couple cool animations on things that ive never tried before or really even seen before

 -theres a little icon that pops up when you have an item in your cart ( NAV )